Professional Development Events

 De Anza College, Cupertino

 Chesa Caparas (she/they) has a B.A. and M.A. in modern literature from UC Santa Cruz.
-She is faculty in English, Women’s Studies, and Asian American Studies at De Anza College.
+She is a faculty member in English, Women’s Studies, and Asian American Studies at De Anza College.
 In her classes she explores literature and pop culture, the intersections of technology with race and gender, and the ethical applications of artificial intelligence.
-In 2022, she was a Fulbright Scholar to the Philippines where she researched media and information literacy.
+In 2022, she was a Fulbright Scholar in the Philippines, where she researched media and information literacy.
 She is currently pursuing a master’s in Information and Knowledge Strategy at Columbia University.

 Professor of English